CosPGD: an efficient white-box adversarial attack for pixel-wise prediction tasks: Introduction

-An adversarial attack adds a crafted, small (epsilon-sized) perturbation to the input of a neural network that aims to alter the prediction.
-Due to the practical relevance to evaluate and analyze neural network models, such attacks have been extensively developed and studied~\cite{fgsm, pgd, apgd, pgdl2, deepfool, ifgsm}.
-Yet, existing approaches predominantly focus on attacking image classification models.
-However, arguably, the robustness of models for pixel-wise prediction tasks is highly relevant for many safety-critical applications such as motion estimation in autonomous driving or medical image segmentation. \citet{pgd_unet} in their work, show that perturbations from an adversarial attack, like PGD can be utilized in training better segmentation models for medical applications.
-The application of existing attacks to pixel-wise prediction tasks such as semantic segmentation or optical flow estimation is possible in principle (e.g. as in \cite{fgsm_segmentation}), albeit carrying only limited information since the pixel-specific loss information is not leveraged.
-In Fig.~\ref{fig:teaser}, we illustrate this effect on the task of optical flow estimation and show that global attacks such as PGD (Fig.~\ref{fig:teaser}(e)) can fool the network predictions to some extent.
-However, motion boundaries and coarse motion directions are mostly preserved.
-Recently, \citeauthor{segpgd} showed that harnessing pixel-wise information for adversarial attacks leads to much stronger attacks for semantic segmentation tasks.
+An adversarial attack adds a crafted, small (epsilon-sized) perturbation to the input of a neural network that aims to alter the prediction, thus assessing a network's robustness as in the benchmarks by \citet{croce2021robustbench,jung2023neural}.
+Due to the practical relevance to evaluating and analyzing DNN models, such attacks have been extensively studied~\citep{fgsm, pgd, apgd, pgdl2, deepfool, ifgsm,schrodi2022towards, agnihotri2023improving,grabinski2022frequencylowcut,grabinski2023fix,lukasik2023evaluation}.

+Existing approaches predominantly focus on attacking image classification models.
+However, arguably, the robustness of models for pixel-wise prediction tasks is highly relevant for many safety-critical applications such as motion estimation in autonomous driving or semantic segmentation.
+The application of existing attacks to pixel-wise prediction tasks such as semantic segmentation or optical flow estimation is possible in principle (e.g.~as in \citet{fgsm_segmentation}), albeit carrying only limited information since the pixel-specific loss information is not fully leveraged.
+In \autoref{fig:teaser}, we illustrate this effect for a targeted attack on optical flow estimation and show that classical classification attacks such as PGD (see \autoref{fig:teaser}(e)) only fool the network predictions to some extent: PGD tends to only fit the target (all zeros, i.e.~white) in parts of the optical flow, while a few predictions remain intact.

+For semantic segmentation, \citet{segpgd} showed that harnessing pixel-wise information for adversarial attacks leads to much stronger attacks.
+They argue that, during the attack, the loss to be backpropagated needs to be altered such that already flipped pixel predictions are less important for the gradient computation.
+Thus, SegPGD~\citep{segpgd} makes a binary decision for each pixel based on the classification result at this location, to weigh the attack loss for incorrect and correct model predictions individually.
+While this is intuitive for semantic segmentation, it can not extend to pixel-wise regression tasks by definition.
+Furthermore, due to the discrete nature of the loss scaling, SegPGD faces stability issues and has to fade back in the loss of already incorrectly predicted pixels over time~\citep{segpgd}.